Kicksecure/security-misc/README.md

 - Optional - Deny sending and receiving shared media redirects to reduce the risk of IP spoofing attacks.

-- Optional - Enable ARP filtering to mitigate some ARP spoofing and ARP cache poisoning attacks.
+- Enable ARP filtering to mitigate some ARP spoofing and ARP cache poisoning attacks.

 - Optional - Respond to ARP requests only if the target IP address is on-link, preventing some IP spoofing attacks.